AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/AccGTrack.md

 :width: 60%
 :align: center

 Example of small and large spacers used to incline the air track.
+Remember to put the black plastic footer (not shown) on top of the spacers.
 ```